baychub/cb-gsg/getting-started.md

 2. Navigate through the portal by choosing a page from the three-bar menu on the upper left of the display.

 ![Dashboard page](https://baychub.github.io/cb-gsg/dashboard.png)
-The dashboard page shows summary information about tags and sensors connected to this edge computer, along with the names of MQTT topics you c streaming data or sending configuration changes using an MQTT client.
+The dashboard page shows summary information about tags and sensors connected to this edge computer, along with the names of MQTT topics you can use to stream data or send configuration changes using an MQTT client.

-### Other web portal tasks here
+### Understand dashboard information
 mm.

 ## Viewing RFID data in Other Ways